coinyon/buchfink/docs/configuration.md

 ### Blockchain accounts

-To add your Ethereum and Bitcoin blockchain accounts, add them to your `buchfink.yaml` as well:
+To add your blockchain accounts, simply add them to your `buchfink.yaml`:

 ```yaml
 accounts: